Assumptions

 Current policy projections

-Our current policy projection is based on the ‘Reference Case’, which is updated annually by the Government of Canada, harmonised to the last historical year of 2022 (Environment and Climate Change Canada, 2023b).
+Our current policy projection is based on the ‘Reference Case’, which is updated annually by the Government of Canada, harmonised to the last historical year of 2023 (Government of Canada, 2024a).

-We do not include any contribution from LULUCF or market credits from the Western Climate Initiative in our estimates.
+We do not include any contribution from LULUCF or carbon credits from the Western Climate Initiative in our estimates.

 Planned policy projections